-The 28th annual Honest Ed's turkey giveaway happened this morning, and it brought its usual festive madness to the corner of Bathurst and Bloor.
+The 28th annual Honest Ed's turkey giveaway happened on December 13, 2015 and it brought its usual festive madness to the corner of Bathurst and Bloor.

 Despite the miserable weather, hundreds of people from all over the city waited in a lineup that wound west from the shop's entrance at Bathurst, down Markham, east on Lennox and back up Bathurst.

 The first person in line said they'd been waiting since 9:55 a.m. the previous morning.

 He later received not only a free turkey and fruitcake, but also a platter autographed by David Mirvish and a bundle of tickets to Kinky Boots, a musical that was playing in Toronto at the time.

 The fun began at 9:30 a.m., when David Mirvish and his "guest assistants" - among them Mayor John Tory, then Police Chief Mark Saunders, former Blue Jays center fielder Dalton Pompey, Michael "Pinball" Clemons, the cast of Kinky Boots and other local stars - filed into the designated turkey-dishing zone, a clearing in the middle of the third floor women's section.